Oregon Marching Band: Director of Athletic Bands

 The Director of Athletic Bands administrates the athletic band program by leading and teaching students, supervising graduate teaching fellows and other assistants, and working with the university and athletic department.
 This position also serves as an Assistant Director of Bands and Assistant Professor of Instrumental Music Education.
 The position is held by Dr. Eric Wiltshire, an alumnus of the University of Washington.
 Along with the athletic bands, Dr. Wiltshire teaches and conducts the Oregon Campus Band.

 Past directors

-Instructors and graduate assistants

-The Oregon Marching Band employs several instructors and Graduate Teaching Fellows (GTFs) to assist in the teaching and administration of the band.

 Leadership

 The OMB is largely run by its many student leaders.
 These include drum majors, section leaders, uniform manager, equipment (truck) crew, garter band members, and the Oregon Athletic Bands Council.